Contributing Gear Editor

 Cons: All over print might not be everyone’s taste

-The Mountain Hardware HiCamp Fleece is a cozy fleece with an exceptional warmth to weight ratio.
-Despite its light weight, the HiCamp Fleece is one of the warmest fleeces we tested.
+The Mountain Hardware HiCamp Fleece is a cozy fleece with exceptional warmth.
+It’s certainly a heavyweight sherpa fleece, but the HiCamp Fleece is one of the warmest fleeces we tested.
 It was our favorite to warm up in after chilly hikes and mountain bike rides in Colorado.

 For days and nights when it’s extra chilly, the three-piece hood with elastic binding is helpful for sealing in the warmth and keeping the cold out.
-The HiCamp fleece has two hand pockets to help you warm up as well as two zippered chest pockets for storing small essentials.
-The all over print might not be fore everyone but we thought it added some fun style points.
+The HiCamp fleece has two hand pockets to help you warm up but our favorite was the dual chest pockets, which work well with a climbing harness or to quickly grab essentials on a hike.
+The all-over print might not be for everyone but we thought it added some fun style points.

 Fleece Jackets Comparison Table